Musthakh-Ahammed/problem-solving-playbook/sql/README.md

-This folder contains the problems in SQL
+This folder contains the problems in SQL;
+- Daily customer Order summary